wakate/lokka-layouted-static/README.md

-# Lokka Static
+# Lokka Static ( layouted )
-You will be able to create a static page.
+You will be able to create a layouted static page.

 ## Installation
     $ cd LOKKA_ROOT/public/plugin